Overview

 This itinerary is deliberately flexible.
 Victoria Falls is excluded so you can decide how long and where to stay before or after your safari.

 A range of alternative lodges is available in both Hwange and Mana Pools, allowing the experience to be tailored to your preferred safari style and budget.
-For example there’s another alternative using Somalisa Expeditions Camp in Hwange and Kanga Camp in Mana Pools which is similar in price.
+You can also use Somalisa Expeditions Camp in Hwange and Kanga Camp in Mana Pools which is similar in price in high season (slightly higher).

 Extension to Matobo Hills:

-An extension to Camp Amalinda in the Matobo Hills National Park is also highly recommended, adding dramatic scenery and cultural heritage with a road transfer from Hwange National Park.
+An extension to Camp Amalinda in the Matobo Hills National Park is also highly recommended, adding dramatic scenery and cultural heritage.

 Good to Know:

 - Most Mana Pools camps operate seasonally from April/May to October.
-See our Upgrade for the one exception.
+However Nyamatusi Camp See Upgrade option is the one exception.

-- November & December departures are based at Nyamatusi Camp, the only lodge open year-round
+- So November & December departures are based at Nyamatusi Camp, the only lodge open year-round